 That’s why you have to test, always.

-Personalizing according to the average time they opened the email
+Sending according to the average time they engaged with the email

 This is similar to the above.
 If a user regularly opens your emails at a specific time, that’s probably the best time to hit them with new content.

 That’s, at least, what many recommend, but this isn’t a viable method.